syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Filtering.md

 ---
 layout: post
-title: Filtering in SfMultiColumnDropDownControl.
+title: Filtering in SfMultiColumnDropDownControl | Syncfusion
-description: How to handle the filtering in SfMultiColumnDropDownControl.
+description: How to handle the various filtering like Case-Sensitive filtering, AllowIncrementalFiltering, Custom filtering and Filtering delay in SfMultiColumnDropDownControl .
 platform: wpf
 control: SfMultiColumnDropDownControl
 documentation: ug